| ||Source Code Browsing Interface|

 Source Code Browsing Interface

-access source code browsing data generated by Microsoft compilers.
+access source code browsing data generated by some Microsoft

 To set this up, first you must make sure your

 compiler generates such data, in the form of a .bsc file.
 From Visual